Building Back Better by Celebrating Our Nebraska-ness

 occur, we are presented with an opportunity to thoughtfully and intentionally build back better.

-Last week, Mayor Gaylor Baird appointed a Recovery Task Force to provide recommendations
+In May, Mayor Gaylor Baird appointed a Recovery Task Force to provide recommendations

 on ways that our community can begin to reopen and recover.
 I applaud the Mayor’s visionary